Welcome to the Faculty of Kinesiology and Physical Education!

 Many jobs and leadership opportunities are recognized activities on the CCR, which allows you to build your experience and tell your story.
 An official record of the University, the CCR helps you to discover opportunities outside the classroom that further your learning, experience and skills.
 These activities connect you to the U of T community and help prepare you for future study, employment and community engagement upon graduation.
 To learn more, visit the Career and Co-Curricular Learning Network website.

-The Faculty of Kinesiology and Physical Education is the largest employer of students on campus and offers numerous student leadership and volunteer opportunities.
-You can participate as a member of the Council on Athletics and Recreation, the Intramural Sport Council or a peer team that helps design and deliver programming such as the MoveU Crew or the Equity Movement Team.
+The Faculty of Kinesiology and Physical Education, which includes the division of Sport & Rec, is one of the largest employers on campus, offering numerous part-time casual employment opportunities, as well as student leadership and volunteer opportunities.
+You can participate as a member of the Council on Athletics and Recreation, the Intramural Sport Council or a peer team that helps design and deliver programming such as the MoveU Crew or the Diversity and Equity team.
 You can work as a game manager, referee, support program promoter, outreach programmer, event support and more!
 Find out more on the KPE Student Jobs webpage.

 The intramural program offers several different levels of competition in many different sports through regular leagues, tournaments and special events.
 You can participate as a member of a faculty or college team, or can form or join “open” teams that bring participants from smaller programs or student clubs together.
 Visit the Intramurals website for more information about the program.